When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 Domestic policy of Nicholas I. Briefly

-The first department prepared papers for a report to the emperor and monitored the execution of the highest orders; the second department was engaged in the codification of laws and was under control until his death in 1839; the third department was entrusted with the affairs of the high police under the control of the chief of gendarmes; the fourth department managed charitable educational institutions, the fifth department was created to prepare a new order of management and state property
+The first department prepared papers for the report to the emperor and monitored the execution of the highest commands; the second department was engaged in the codification of laws and was under control until his death in 1839; the third department was entrusted with the affairs of the high police under the control of the chief of gendarmes; the fourth department managed charitable educational institutions, the fifth department was created to prepare a new order of management and state property

 Autocracy - The main condition for the political existence of Russia

-• 1833, November 23 - the first performance of the anthem "God Save the Tsar" (under the title "Prayer of the Russian people").
+• 1833, November 23 - the first performance of the anthem “God Save the Tsar” (under the title “Prayer of the Russian People”).

 • 1835, March - the beginning of the work of the first of the “Secret Committees” on the peasant question

-• 1835, June 26 - the adoption of the University charter.
+• 1835, June 26 - adoption of the University Charter.

-According to him, the management of universities passed to the trustees of educational districts subordinate to the Ministry of Public Education.
+According to it, the management of universities passed to the trustees of educational districts subordinate to the Ministry of Public Education.
 The Council of Professors lost its independence in educational and scientific affairs.
 Rectors and deans began to be elected not annually, but for a four-year term.
 Rectors continued to be approved by the emperor, and deans by the minister; professor - trustee

 • 1837, October 30 - opening of the Tsarskoye Selo railway

-• 1837, December 27 - the formation of the Ministry of State Property with the Minister Count P. D. Kiselev, the beginning of the reform of state peasants
+• 1837, December 27 - formation of the Ministry of State Property with the Minister Count P. D. Kiselev, the beginning of the reform of state peasants

-• 1839, July 1 - the beginning of the financial reform of E.F.
-Kankrin.
+• 1839, July 1 - the beginning of the financial reform of E. F. Kankrin.

 the circulation of endless banknotes that appeared in Russia from nowhere was destroyed